yasmikash/hellodb/README.md

-> Simple and lightweight JSON database that stores data using keys.
+> Simple and lightweight JSON database that helps you perform CRUD operations using keys.

 # Installation

 Add `hellodb` to your existing Node.JS application.

 `npm i hellodb --save`

+# About

+`hellodb` is a lightweight and simple package which helps you with all the basic CRUD operations you need to perform in your Node.JS project.
+It uses `uuid` version 4 to generate ids for your object data and store them as a `json` file in your project directory!

 # Usage